 * * * The majority of malwares, if not all, are not digitally signed.
 An unsigned executable doesn't automatically mean malicious software.
 If we consider protecting a company's server from cyber threats, it is easier to prevent the execution of an unknown unsigned code at the kernel level with default settings.
 If a software is needed that uses a DLL (Dynamic Link Library) that is not digitally signed, it is manually analyzed and added to the white list.
 At this point, the risk of ransomware causing any damage has already been minimized.

-- Works alongside your other security software, such as Windows Defender or any other
+- Works alongside Windows Defender

 - It's easy to use, and with just one setting change, a home user becomes a malware analyst.
 Best of all, home users get better protection for their devices than what's even found in most enterprise EDR/XDR/EPP/NGAV solutions!